Yucatán Peninsula: Water resources

 Due to the extreme karst nature of the whole peninsula, the northern half is devoid of aboveground rivers.
 Where lakes and swamps are present, the water is marshy and generally unpotable.
 Due to its coastal location, the whole of the peninsula is underlain by an extensive contiguous density stratified coastal aquifer, where a fresh water lens formed from meteoric water floats on top of intruding saline water from the coastal margins.
 The thousands of sinkholes known as cenotes throughout the region provide access to the groundwater system.
 The cenotes have long been relied on by ancient and contemporary Maya people.

 Ecology

 The vegetation and plant communities of the peninsula vary from north to south.
 The Yucatán dry forests occupy the dry northwestern peninsula, and include dry forests and scrublands and cactus scrub.
 The Yucatán moist forests occur across the middle and east of the peninsula, and are characterized by semi-deciduous forests where 25 to 50% of the trees lose their leaves during the summer dry season.
-The Belizian pine forests are found in several enclaves across central Belize.
+The Belizean pine forests are found in several enclaves across central Belize.
 The southernmost portion of the peninsula is in the Petén–Veracruz moist forests ecoregion, an evergreen rain forest.